kheops2713/portsplit/man/portsplit.md

 It is possible to specify non-printable bytes by using the syntax '\\_XX_' where _XX_ is the byte's hexadecimal code.

-Since spaces on each side of the '=' are ignored, matching a string that starts with a space must be done by using '\\20'.
+Since spaces on each side of the '=' are ignored, matching a string that starts with a space must be done by using its hexadecimal code, '\\20'.

 ### Action Options